‘A landlubber learns to lub the sea. Well, sort of.’

 But I can also highly recommend The Perfect Storm (George Clooney as a fishing-boat captain!) and my favorite of favorites: Open Water.
 This is the one about the scuba-diving couple who get left behind by their dive boat.
 I remember seeing the trailer for this and whispering to The Child, ‘What’s next?
 Trapped in a car trunk with no air?’
 Well, now I own this movie.
 And watch it, um, embarrassingly often.

 I suppose this is one way of dealing with my fears of the water, sort of like kids liking scary fairy tales.
 But if I wanted to spend Quality Time with The Dude I needed to figure out some way to enjoy the stuff.
 So guess what?
 I learned to windsurf.
 After all, when you windsurf, the whole point is to stay out of the water.
 I will (finally) end this post with some proof.
-Enjoy your August and this short clip (yup, that’s me full-speeding-it-along in the beginning, and The Dude demonstrating a duck jibe there at the end).
+Enjoy your summer and this short clip (yup, that’s me full-speeding-it-along in the beginning, and The Dude demonstrating a duck jibe there at the end).
 And be safe in the water.
 I want to see you here again next week.

 Amagansett, New York.
 August 2016